CharleneMcKeown/Tailwind/README.md

 In order to deploy and access Azure resources, we need an identity that has the right permissions.

-1. In your terminal or Cloud Shell, run the following command:
+1. In your terminal or Cloud Shell, run the following command, replacing <subid> with your Azure subscription ID.

     ```
     az ad sp create for rbac -n tailwindsp  --role contributor --scopes /subscriptions/<subId> --sdk-auth